thereyeslab/Smol-FIESTA/docs/input_outputs.md

 3. `rebind-strict-boundtime.csv`
 The durations for each "binding event" within the track identified under strict criteria.
-Note: an event is a subset of a track with the consistent binding behavior. columns include: [Video #,	Cell,	Track,	Event (binding),	Bound Time]
+Note: An event is a subset of a track with a consistent binding behavior. columns include: [Video #,	Cell,	Track,	Event (binding),	Bound Time]

 4. `rebind-flanked-strict-boundtime.csv`